 Rangatahi participated in Indigenous Sparks™ first microplastic beach investigation along the harbour and coast of the Napier region.
 Microplastics is a major challenge facing global economies.
 BBC reports findings in the stomachs of many marine organisms from plankton species to whales.
 NZ researchers advocate that chemical additives can leach out of microplastics into the ocean; conversely, contaminants from the water may adhere to microplastics.
 There is ongoing research currently underway in NZ to determine whether these contaminants may transfer through the food chain.

 Working in collaboration with Dr Kate Parker, Scion Science centre, students learnt how to sample, analyse and separate microplastics from sandy beaches.
 Drawing upon resources from the National Oceanic and Atmospheric Administration (NOAA National Ocean Service, Marine Debris Program), our Napier students focused on applying these techniques to the shores, harbour and oceans around their city.

 Students enjoyed the opportunity of trawling the ocean, relying upon liscenced and experienced skipper Graeme to guide the experience along the Westshore Marina.
 Rangatahi were very excited to try a range of devices for collecting samples and were fascinated by the plastic debris retrieved.
-The day was also spent collecting and categorising macroplastics present on the beach.
+Initial sweeps of the harbour showed water bottles, milk jugs, thrown into the water.